SillyFreak/typst-packages-old/pre-plantuml/src/lib.typ

 }

 /// A prequery for PlantUML diagrams.
 Apart from the `base-url` and trailing `source` parameter, the
 /// image file name is also mandatory; it is part of `args` for technical reasons.
-Rendering fails
+Outside fallback
+/// mode, rendering this fails when the rendered diagram file is missing; diagrams need to be
-/// (outside fallback mode) before images have been downloaded in a preprocessing step.
+/// rendered in a preprocessing step.
 ///
 /// This function provides a dictionary with `url` and `path` as metadata under the label
 /// `<web-resource>`.
 The URL is formed by adding the